bookercodes/articles/csharp-6-an-introduction.md

 While these features are unlikely to revolutionize the way you write C#, they _will_ change the way you write code in specific scenarios, due to the fact that they are so much more efficient, you'll likely forget there was another way to code them.

-You might be wondering why there is no so-called super-feature this time around.
+You might be wondering why there is no super-feature this time around.
 Presumably, the reason is that the managed languages team were busy completing a project they first announced around 6 years ago - the [_.NET Compiler Platform_](), better known by it's code name, _Roslyn_.

 ### Roslyn

-Historically, the C# compiler was a [_black box_](https://en.wikipedia.org/wiki/Black_box) - you, the developer, input C# code and, if it was valid, the compiler would emit an assembly (a .exe or .dll), but the implementation of the compiler, however, was opaque:
+Historically, the C# compiler was a [black box](https://en.wikipedia.org/wiki/Black_box) - you, the developer, input C# code and, if it was valid, the compiler would emit an assembly (a .exe or .dll), but the implementation of the compiler, however, was opaque:

 ![](https://i.imgur.com/HC1YO73.png)